isabella232/advertising-cloud.en/help/dsp/audiences/audience-about.md

 ## Importing First-party and Third-party Data Segments

-Advertising Cloud can import your own first-party data segments from your data management platform (DMP) and provide them to any set of advertisers, as needed.
+Advertising Cloud DSP can import your own first-party data segments from your data management platform (DMP) and provide them to any set of advertisers, as needed.

-Advertising Cloud can also import custom third-party segments, including complex combinations of third-party segments.
+Advertising Cloud DSP can also import custom third-party segments, including complex combinations of third-party segments.
 You can provide the segments to any set of advertisers, as needed.

 Contact your Account Manager for more information.